-The Michigan Central and the D., Y., A. A. & J. railways both experienced bad washouts.
+The Michigan Central and the D., Y. A. A. & J. railways both experienced bad washouts.
 A mile and half east of Dexter the new track put in last year was washed out for a long distance.
 On the electric line the bridge over Honey Creek, east of Lima Center, was washed away.
-A couple of bad washouts also happened in this vicinity, one in the field west of Wilkinson street and another opposite John Bagge's house in Sylvan.
+A couple of bad washouts also happened dow Screens, Refrigerators, Ice in this vicinity, one in the field west of Wilkinson street and another opposite John Bagge's house in Sylvan.
 The passengers had to stay here all night.
 The hotels were filled up and some people could only find lodging in the waiting rooms at the depots.

 They Got Our Fish.

-Jackson Patriot: Washouts, like every other happenstance, are clouds with a Jackson 12 hours late.
-It was then too already dying.
-The 50,000 bass were Ransom, who is employed at the railroad the funeral. office in this city, saw the situation, and immediately made overtures to take the fry to a nearby lake.
-The agent communicated to the superior officer, and as a result the fry are now doing well in the fresh waters of Clark's lake.
+Jackson Patriot: Washouts, like every other happenstance, are clouds with a Weber in 1871.
+Two children, Edward sports getting 25,000 bass fry from the a large circle of relatives and friends Chelsea anglers.
+The fish commission car mourn the loss of a loving parent, daughwas on the blocked train, and it arrived in ter, sister and friend.
+The funeral ser Jackson 12 hours late.
+It was then too vices were held at St. Mary's church yes late to make connections to Chelsea in terday morning and the interment was time to plant the fish, some of which were in Mt.
+Olivet cemetery.
+A number of already dying.
+The 50,000 bass were relatives and friends from Albion, Ann surely deciminated by half.
+Lucian C. Arbor and other points were present at Ransom, who is employed at the railroad the funeral. office in this city, saw the situation, and immediately made overtures to take the fry to a nearby lake.
+The agent communicated to the superior officer, and as result the fry are now doing well in the fresh waters of Clark's lake.

 Even the Dog Left.

-Lightning raised havor with the telephone poles in front of John Rowe's place on the Cavanaugh Lake road Thursday night about 11 o'clock.
-The electric fluid shattered 15 poles, throwing some of the pieces 10 rods away.
-The only pole left uninjured out of 16 poles stood opposite the barn and had a lightning conductor on it.
-A shed near the barn was struck and the roof and cornice was somewhat damaged.
-Mr. Rowe's favorite dog was lying on the porch of the house at the time of this great display of fireworks.
-He was so disgusted with the racket that he got up and left and did not return until the
+Lightning raised havor with the teleon the Cavanaugh Lake road Thursday our correspondents reporting the crop in night about 11 o'clock.
+The electric fluid good condition.
+At Chelsea, the outlook sliattered 15 poles, throwing some of the is better than a year ago, and a like con- The Fawa. uninjured out of 16 poles stood opposite estimated that the acreage of the state is the barn and had a lightning conductor on it.
+A shed near the barn was struck and and about equally divided between Red the roof and cornico was somewhat damaged.
+Mr. Rowe's favorite dog was lying on the porch of the house at the time of fore the recent heavy rain storms. this great display of fireworks.
+He was up and left and did not return until the next day at noon.

-THE CEMENT FACTORY

-Eastern Capitalists.